 Trade Promotion Authority

-Trade Promotion Authority (TPA) legislation establishing strong rules for trade negotiations and congressional approval of trade pacts, and delivering trade agreements that boost U.S. exports and create American jobs, was approved in June 2015.
+The TPA allows the White House to submit trade deals to Congress for a straight up-or-down vote without any amendments.
+The TPA legislation establishes strong rules for trade negotiations and congressional approval of trade pacts, and delivers trade agreements that boost U.S. exports and create American jobs.

 Trade promotion authority (formerly called fast track trade negotiating authority) is the process by which Congress gives authority to the President and/or U.S. Trade Representative to enter into trade negotiations in order to lower U.S. export barriers.
 Traditionally, following the conclusion of negotiations for a trade agreement, enabling legislation is submitted to Congress for approval.
 Once legislation is submitted, under trade promotion authority, both houses of Congress will vote “yes” or “no” on the agreement with no amendments, and do so within 90 session days (not to be confused with a treaty, which is “ratified” by the U.S. Senate).
 During negotiations, however, there is a process for sufficient consultation with Congress.